-Tyler Booker: All-American OL releases his top five schools on his birthday
+Tyler Booker: All-American OL releases his top 5 schools on his 17th birthday

 The top five schools for Tyler Booker

-Booker said there is no leader here among these five schools.
+Booker said there is no leader among these five schools.

-Thanks to all the schools who have been recruiting me and thanks to everyone who has supported me along the way.
-These are my top 5 schools that I will take official visits to and ultimately make my final decision from. #respeCT #RollTide #GoDawgs #GoGators #GoBuckeyes #ScoDucks pic.twitter.com/7unS2BIIix

 There’s more to it with Florida, though.
 The Gators show up because of their academic might.
 He said they were the one school that really catches his attention when it comes to the best degree fit.